dselect

 selections to what is currently installed on the system, press the 'C'

-ages, but provides a more obvious panic button in cases where the user
+packages, but provides a more obvious panic button in cases where the

 BUGS